 So what are the things you need to know before you travel to Canada?

 1) Canada is huge.

-After Russia, Canada’s the second largest country in the world covering 9.9 million square kilometres.
+After Russia, Canada’s the second largest country in the world covering 9.9 million square kilometers.
 It’s surrounded by three oceans – the Atlantic, Pacific, and Arctic.
-What does this mean for you as a traveller?
+What does this mean for you as a traveler?
 It will take a lot of time and money to cover the places you may want to see.
 Driving from coast to coast would take the better part of a week for example, and that’s if you’re driving straight through and are not planning to stop and enjoy any highlights along the way.
 On the other hand, while flying may be faster, flights are expensive.
-When I lived in Toronto, there were times that flights to Europe were cheaper than flights to Vancouver.
+When I lived in Toronto, there were times when flights to Europe were cheaper than flights to Vancouver.
 If you only have a limited time to spend in Canada, it’s best to choose a particular region and spend your time there.
 For example, if you want to head to the mountains, you could opt to first do a city break in Vancouver and then make your way to Whistler.

 2) While Canada is huge from a geographic perspective, hardly anyone lives there.